AndreaGiulianoK/OwlOSC/README.md

 		}
 	}

-This shows a very simple way of waiting for incoming messages.
-The listener.Receive() method will check if the listener has received any new messages since it was last called.
-It will poll for a message every millisecond.
-If there is a new message that has not been returned it will assign messageReceived to point to that message.
-If no message has been received since the last call to Receive it will return null.
+This shows a way of waiting for a single incoming messages.

+The listener was created by disabling the synchronous match by assigning `queueMessages = true` and thus allowing the routing of messages to the concurrent Queue.
+In this context it is obligatory to manually read the messages from the queue with the method `ReadQueuedMessage` or `ReadAllQueuedMessages` and choose whether to invoke the evaluation of the address and consequent callback or simply obtain the message by setting `evaluateAddressCallback = false`.

-When messageReceived is pointig to a message the cycle ends, the listner is closed and the content of the message is returned to the console.
+In this example when `messageReceived` is pointig to a valid message the cycle ends, the Listener is closed and the content of the message is returned to the console but the callback relative for the registered address will never be invoked.

-#### .NET:  Receiving a Message Asynchronous by direct callback

-	class Program
+### UNITY

+#### UNITY:  Example Send script

+	using System.Collections;
+	using System.Collections.Generic;
+	using UnityEngine;
+	using OwlOSC;

+	public class SimpleSender : MonoBehaviour
 	{
-		public void Main(string[] args)
+		public string remoteHost = "127.0.0.1";
+		public int remotePort = 55555;
+		public string prefix = "/test";

-		{
+		private void OnEnable() {
-			var listener = new OwlOSC.UDPListener(localPort, (packet) => {
-				Console.WriteLine(packet.ToString());
-			});

-			//keeps the program open until a key is pressed Console.WriteLine("\nPress any key to stop and exit...");
-			Console.ReadKey();
-			listener.Dispose();
+			Send();
 		}

+		[ContextMenu("Send Message")]
+		public void Send(){
+			using(var sender = new UDPSender(remoteHost,remotePort)){
+				sender.Send(new OscMessage(prefix, Random.Range(0,float.MaxValue), "hello"));
 			}

-By giving UDPListener a callback you don't have to periodically check for incoming messages.
-The listener will simply invoke the callback whenever a message is received.
-No address check is performed.

-#### .NET:  Receiving a Message Asynchronous by Address callback handling

-	class Program
-	{
-		public void Main(string[] args)
-		{
-			var listener = new OwlOSC.UDPListener(localPort);
-			//register a callback for specific address, only messages with the corresponding address will invoke the callback bool address = listener.AddAddress("/test", (packet) => {
-				Console.WriteLine("Address: " + packet.ToString());
-			});

-			//Start address evaluation loop
-			listener.StartAddressEvaluationLoop();

-			//keeps the program open until a key is pressed Console.WriteLine("\nPress any key to stop and exit...");
-			Console.ReadKey();
-			listener.Dispose();
 		}
 	}

-By registering a callback to UDPListener the listener will invoke the callback whenever a message with the matching address is received.

-### UNITY

-#### UNITY:  Example Send/Receive script
+#### UNITY:  Example Receive script

 	using System.Collections;
+	using System.Collections.Generic;
 	using UnityEngine;
 	using OwlOSC;

-	public class OwlOscTest : MonoBehaviour
+	public class SimpleListener : MonoBehaviour
 	{
-		UDPSender sender;
+		public int localPort = 55555;
 		UDPListener listener;

 		private void OnEnable() {

-			//Instantiate Sender and send a message
-			sender = new UDPSender("127.0.0.1",55555);
-			sender.Send(new OscMessage("/test", 42, "hello"));

-			//Instantiate Listener and register address
+			//Instantiate simple listener
-			listener = new UDPListener(55555);
+			listener = new UDPListener(localPort);
+			//register address path callback
-			listener.AddAddress("/test",(packet) => {
+			listener.AddAddress("/*",(packet) => {
 				Debug.Log(packet.ToString());
 			});

-			//If You want to create UNITY OBJECT in main thread you can read from a message pool from a coroutine StartCoroutine(ReadLoop());
 		}

-		//Free Resources
+		private void Update() {
+			//read every frame all messages in queue listener.ReadAllQueuedMessages();
+		}

 		private void OnDisable() {
-			StopAllCoroutines();
-			sender.Dispose();
 			listener.Dispose();
 		}

-		IEnumerator ReadLoop(){
-			while(true){
-				// Receive method dequeue the massage
-				// Require null check!
-				var packet = listener.Receive();
-				if(packet != null)
-					Debug.Log(packet.ToString());
-				yield return new WaitForEndOfFrame();
 	}
-		}
-	}

 In unity it is possible to create new Unity GameObjects only from the main thread.
-Since UDPListner is multithreaded if you receive the callback directly it is not possible to instantiate new objects. it is therefore necessary to read manually from a coroutine (which acts on the main thread).
+Since UDPListener is multithreaded if you receive the callback directly it is not possible to instantiate new objects. it is therefore necessary to read manually from a coroutine or the `Update` function (which acts on the main thread).
 In this way it is possible to receive all messages and perform "heavy" actions in the Unity Render thread without affecting the speed of reading messages.

 ## Contribute